sagiegurari/cargo-make/docs/_includes/content.md

   - cargo make ci-flow
 ```

-*NOTE:* If you want to update cargo-make, then you need to clear the cache manually
+*NOTE: While using cache, in order to update cargo-make, you will need to manually clear the travis cache*

 If you want to run code coverage and upload it to codecov, also define the following environment variable: